How Much Does Ceiling Repair Cost?

 Lights

-If your ceiling repair has any lights around it then it may be required to move light fixtures, which should be done by a certified electrician.
+If your ceiling repair is near your existing light fixtures moving them may be required, which should be done by a certified electrician.
 An electrician for this type of job will cost between £35 and £50 per hour.

 If an electrician determines that only some of your wiring must be replaced, such as new light fixture wiring, the cost will be significantly lower than rewiring your entire house.